Robin-Sch/rstorage-panel/README.md

 Run `npm run start-panel` to start the RStorage panel.

-Run `npm run start-node` to start a node.
+Run `npm run start-node` to start a node (note: a node can be hosted on a different server (which is recommended for better security)).

 Go to your node (`localhost:3001` by default) and copy the public key.

 Go to your panel (`localhost:3000` by default), login, and paste the public key (and change the ip/port if you have changed that).
+If you want to add more nodes, repeat the same steps (installation => copying => pasting).

+Play around with `PANEL_MAX_SIZE` in the `.env` if you're getting out of memory crashes set it lower.
+This sets the amount of mb for each file part.
+(So for example 2mb file with `PANEL_MAX_SIZE` set to 1, would give 2 parts (and if you have multiple nodes those parts will be randomly spread)).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.